Mapping class group representations from Drinfeld doubles of finite groups: Introduction

 The rest of this paper is organized as follows.
 In Section \ref{sec:Hopfqreps} we review the construction of quantum representations from factorizable ribbon Hopf algebras obtained in \cite{lyub11}, restricting to surfaces that either are closed or have one marked boundary circle.
 We then specialize this construction to the case that the Hopf algebra is the untwisted Drinfeld double $\DG$ of a finite group $G$, and for $\ko \eq \complex$ re-derive the formulas for the $S$ and $T$ matrices obtained in \cite{kssb}.
-We can then verify that all these quantum representations, both of $\mcg_{N,0}$ and of $\mcg_{N,1}$, are quotients of permutation representations.
-Afterwards we identify a subset of these representations, including all of them for $\mcg_{N,0}$, that possess a particularly simple description as permutation representations.
+We can then verify that all these quantum representations, both of $\mcg_{\Ng,0}$ and of $\mcg_{\Ng,1}$, are quotients of permutation representations.
+Afterwards we identify a subset of these representations, including all of them for $\mcg_{\Ng,0}$, that possess a particularly simple description as permutation representations.
 They turn out to be linearizations of the mapping class group actions on moduli spaces of principal $G$-bun\-dles mentioned above.
 In other words, they are equivalent to permutation representations of $\mathrm{Out}(\pi_1)$ on $\mathrm{Rep}(\pi_1,G)$.
-A precise description of these representations is given in Theorem \ref{thm:notInvBasis}.
-All of these permutation representations actually satisfy the relations of $\mcg_{N,0}$; the underlying group action does not depend on the ground field $\Bbbk$.
+Theorem \ref{thm:notInvBasis} identifies these permutation representations explicitly as sub-representations of quantum representations given in the language of \cite{lyub11}.
+All of these permutation representations actually satisfy the relations of $\mcg_{\Ng,0}$; the underlying group action does not depend on the ground field $\Bbbk$.